OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:periodic}
 $$

-The periodic model produces a semivariogram with regular oscillations, suitable for phenomena with repeating spatial patterns, such as seasonal or cyclic environmental processes.[^chiles]
+The periodic model produces a semivariogram with regular oscillations, suitable for phenomena with repeating spatial patterns, such as seasonal or cyclic environmental processes. {cite:p}`chiles_geostatistics_2012`

 ---